 For now: if wind capacity factors were closer to 100%, the problems above would largely disappear, and wind with its current prices would be nearly unbeatable.
 We’ll likely never have wind at 100% or even 90%, but the closer wind can get to 100% capacity factor, up from its current level of 33% in the US, the more powerful it becomes.

 That’s what makes this NREL report so encouraging.
 The average new wind turbine in the US is 80 meters tall at its hub.
 NREL looks at what capacity factors could be reached with 110 meter tall and 140 meter tall wind turbines.

-The chart shows cumulative area of the contiguous US (along the Y axis) that could reach ever-higher capacity factors (X axis).
+NREL’s future-looking chart, below, looks at how high this could go.
+It shows cumulative area of the contiguous US (along the Y axis) that could reach ever-higher capacity factors (X axis).
 For context, the contiguous US has a land area of roughly 7.6 million square kilometers.

 The different colored lines are different technologies.
 The black line is 80-meter tall wind turbines that are common today.
 The red line is 110-meter tall wind turbines that are commercially available today, and which are slightly below the average height of new turbines in Europe, but which are not yet common in the US.
 And the blue line is 140-meter tall wind turbines.
 Turbines of that size are being installed in Europe, but not yet in the US.

 With 2008 technology (the black line), the line hits zero right around 50% capacity factor.
 Virtually no part of the US can provide wind power with 50% capacity factor with 80-meter tall turbines.